ZoltanKuli/Snake/README.md

 What was really interesting about this project is that I managed to create a Java Swing GUI that doesn't strikingly look like a Java Swing GUI.

-First of all, the game window is in fullscreen, and it successfully adapts to different screen sizes and resolutions.
+First of all, the game window is in fullscreen, and the game successfully adapts to different screen sizes and resolutions.

 What's more, I implemented my own menu system and used a library called FlatLaf to make the whole experience just a little more aesthetically pleasing.